vinaaaaaykumaaaaar/DATA-STRUCTURES-ALGORITHMS/readme.txt

     a) binary search on 1D array
         -[] floor/ceil in sorted array
-        -[] find the occurances of a number in the sorted array with the duplicates -[] search in rotated sorted array 1
+        -[] find the occurances of a number in the sorted array with the duplicates -[] find minimum in rotated sorted array
-        -[] search in rotated sorted array 2
-        -[] find minimum in rotated sorted array
-        -[] find how many times a array have been rotated -[] single element in sorted array
+        -[] find how many times a array have been rotated -[] find peek element
-        -[] find peek element